-Athene has a limited partnership investment in Athene Freedom Parent, LP ("Athene Freedom"), for which Apollo is the general partner, and which Athene contributed to AAA during the second quarter of 2022.
-Athene Freedom indirectly invests in both Wheels, Inc. ("Wheels") and Donlen, LLC ("Donlen").
-During the fourth quarter of 2022, Athene Freedom also invested in LeasePlan USA, Inc. ("LeasePlan).
-As of June 30, 2023 and December 31, 2022, Athene owned \$1,493 million and \$1,024 million, respectively, of AFS securities issued by Wheels, Donlen and LeasePlan, which are held as investments in related parties on the condensed consolidated statements of financial condition.
+Athene contributed its limited partnership investment in Athene Freedom Parent, LP ("Athene Freedom"), for which Apollo is the general partner, to AAA during the second quarter of 2022.
+Athene Freedom indirectly invests in Wheels, Inc., Donlen, LLC and LeasePlan USA, Inc. (collectively, "Wheels Donlen").
+As of September 30, 2023 and December 31, 2022, Athene owned \$1.4 billion and \$1.0 billion, respectively, of AFS securities issued by Wheels Donlen, which are included in investments in related parties on the condensed consolidated statements of financial condition.
+Athene also has commitments to make additional investments in Wheels Donlen of \$06 million as of September 30, 2023.